 Why do people work?
 That’s the questions that Dan Ariely poses in this TED Talk.
 And what he found might be surprising to some.

 Instead of money, we need to focus on meaning.
 Dan found that we must “spend some time, energy, and effort in getting people to care more about what they’re doing.”
-Money and motivation aren’t the same thing.
+Money and motivation aren’t the same things.

 Staffing industry execs are the front line in deciding what a company’s culture looks like.
 It’s important that you find and cultivate meaning so that it filters through to every employee, consultant, and candidate at your staffing firm.